bentoml/BentoML/docs/source/concepts.rst

 Each BentoService class can contain multiple models declared through the :code:`@bentoml.artifact` API, and multiple APIs for accessing this service.
 Each API definition requires a :code:`InputAdapter` type, which defines the expected input data format of this API.
-BentoML provides API handlers that covers most model serving use cases including :code:`DataframeInput`, :code:`TfTensorInput`, :code:`ImageInput` and :code:`JsonInput`.
+BentoML provides API input adapters that covers most model serving use cases including :code:`DataframeInput`, :code:`TfTensorInput`, :code:`ImageInput` and :code:`JsonInput`.